29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

   pros: [
     - Holonomic Movement: Mecanum wheels allow for full omnidirectional movement, including forward, backward, sideways, and diagonal, giving excellent manoeuverability
     - Good Pushing Power: Compared to other holonomic drives like X Drive or H Drive, Mecanum maintains relatively good traction and pushing power
-    - Versatility: Mecanum Drive offers a solid balance of movement options while still being able to handle various competition tasks, making it adaptable to different areas of teh competition like skills
+    - Versatility: Mecanum Drive offers a solid balance of movement options while still being able to handle various competition tasks, making it adaptable to different areas of the competition like skills
   ],
   cons: [
     - Complexity: Mecanum Drives are more complex to build and design than simpler drives like H Drive, requiring precise motor control and alignment for effective movement.